-MICHAEL PHELPS retired as Chief Investigator for a prominent Coral Gables, FL law firm, specializing in criminal defense.
+Michael Phelps retired as Chief Investigator for a prominent Coral Gables, FL law firm, specializing in criminal defense.
 He is a Veteran of the United States Air Force, where he served in the Military Police Combat Defense Forces during the Viet Nam War.
-He is divorced and splits his time between New York City and Miami, Florida with his faithful companion, Baron der Hunter V, a German Shepherd who does not believe he’s a dog at all.
+He is divorced and splits his time between New York City and Miami, Florida.

-Michael Phelps created the “Detective Mike Walsh” series of novels with the debut of THE EXECUTION OF JUSTICE.
-Based on the true story of his close friend and one-time mentor, a Robbery & Homicide Detective Sergeant in the Indianapolis Police Department.
-Cops & Robbers, Mayhem & Murders, this book has it all in graphic details,
+Michael Phelps created the “Detective Mike Walsh” series of novels with the debut title, The Execution of Justice.
+It’s based on the true story of his close friend and one-time mentor, a Robbery & Homicide Detective Sergeant in the Indianapolis Police Department.
+Cops & robbers, murder and mayhem – this book has it all in graphic detail.

-His second “Detective Mike Walsh” novel, THE JOCKEY’S JUSTICE.
-Based on a true story.
-A “cold case” of murder is investigated by Mike Walsh, no longer a city police robbery-homicide detective, but Chief Investigator for a prominent Miami Law firm, and his assistant.
-A winning horse racing jockey is murdered on the last day of the season in a small western Kentucky town.
-Eight years after his killing his widow, living in Miami, Florida, their son-in-law and her nephew are charged with the crime.
+His second “Detective Mike Walsh” novel, The Jockey’s Justice is based on a true story.
+A “cold case” of murder is investigated by Mike Walsh and his assistant.
+He is no longer a city police robbery-homicide detective, but Chief Investigator for a prominent Miami Law firm.
+In this story, a winning horse-racing jockey is murdered on the last day of the season in a small western Kentucky town.
+Eight years after his murder, his widow (living in Miami, Florida), their son-in-law and her nephew are charged with the crime.
 Walsh’s law firm is retained, and he and his assistant are sent to Kentucky to investigate the case and help his boss, Attorney Frank Piazza to build a defense for his clients.

 The ‘Sport of Kings,’ illegal high-stakes gambling, political corruption, inept ‘Keystone Kops,’ and characters right out of the old ‘Night Court’ television comedy series running the local courthouse, make this a fast-paced, exciting read.

-My latest release is DAVID JANSSEN ~OurConversaations: Volume One-The Early Years (1965-1972) – Volume Two-The Final Years (1973-1980) provides the legions of dedicated Fans of David Jansen with an insight into his innermost, private thoughts, thoughts he shared with only a few of his closest friends.
+Mr. Phelps’ latest release is DAVID JANSSEN ~ Our Conversations: Volume One-The Early Years (1965-1972) & Volume Two-The Final Years (1973-1980) provides the legions of dedicated fans of David Jansen with an insight into his innermost, private thoughts, thoughts he shared with only a few of his closest friends.
 Topics include his career, actors, producers, writers, directors with whom he worked, his romantic interests, his nasty divorce from Ellie, his tumultuous relationship, marriage to and planned divorce from Dani.